-Magazzino Italian Art is excited to announce the groundbreaking of our new building.
-The Robert Olnick Pavilion, named after Co-founder Nancy Olnick’s late father, will be the second building on Magazzino’s campus in Cold Spring, New York, set to open in 2023.
+The Robert Olnick Pavilion, named after Co-founder Nancy Olnick’s late father, will be the second building on Magazzino’s campus in Cold Spring, New York, opened to the public on September 14, 2023.

 Adjacent to the main building and nestled in the hillside, Magazzino’s newest campus addition mirrors the original structure in its rectilinear structure and concrete facade.
 Unlike its predecessor, which expanded and renovated an existing structure, the Robert Olnick Pavilion is a ground up project, incorporated into the sloped terrain of Magazzino’s campus to make the most of the natural light and beauty of the scenery.

-This pavilion will add 13,000 square feet to the existing exhibition space, providing much-needed programming and guest enrichment resources that the original building was not designed to accommodate, such as a multi-purpose room with auditorium capabilities on the first level and a combined Italian cafe and bookstore on the mezzanine.
+This pavilion adds 13,000 square feet to the existing exhibition space, providing much-needed programming and guest enrichment resources that the original building was not designed to accommodate, such as a multi-purpose room with auditorium capabilities on the first level and a combined Italian cafe and museum store on the mezzanine.
 Gallery additions include a main 2,000 square foot gallery in addition to a specific gallery devoted to decorative arts, ceramics, and jewelry.

 Magazzino’s second building presented a unique opportunity to reunite Miguel Quismondo with his mentor and world-renowned architect Alberto Campo Baeza.
 The design of the Robert Olnick Pavilion, in the same spirit as the existing building, returns to materials that echo the logical and humble philosophies of Arte Povera.